At the oldest HBCU in Maryland, some students attended classes in a brand new facility this week: the Martin Luther King Jr. Center.

 “This is a celebration for us, it sort of keeps him close to us,” his father said.

-“I hope they’ll (students) see that this was a young man who was about to embark on his dream, really, being an officer in the Army, and he was destined to do great things,” Collins told WTOP.
+“I hope they’ll see that this was a young man who was about to embark on his dream, really, being an officer in the Army, and he was destined to do great things,” Collins Jr. told WTOP.
 “Spend a little time to try and get to know about people, because we all need to take a breath, I think, and spend more time talking to our neighbors.”

-The couple has spoken out about hate-motivated violence, including successfully advocating for an update to Maryland’s hate crime law.
+Though the charge was dismissed, Collins’ family continues to speak out about hate-motivated violence, including successfully advocating for an update to Maryland’s hate crime law.

 “My son was third-generation military, and he was willing to give his very life to this country,” Dawn said.
 “So we will not stop.
 We can’t stop.”